dotnet/runtime/Documentation/design-docs/dllmap.md

 ### Interaction with Dllmap

 #### Mono users: Mono compatibility
-The Dllmap method is meant as a compatibility feature for Mono and provides users with a straightforward migration story from Mono to .NET Core applications having p/invokes.
+The Dllmap method is meant as a compatibility feature for Mono and provides users with a straightforward migration story from Mono to .NET Core applications having p/invokes for applications that *do not use entrypoint mappings*.
-The default dllmap will consume a configuration file of [the same style](http://www.mono-project.com/docs/advanced/pinvoke/dllmap/) as Mono does.
+The Mono-like dllmap behavior will consume a configuration file of [the same style](http://www.mono-project.com/docs/advanced/pinvoke/dllmap/) as Mono does.
 Users will be able to use their old Mono configuration files when specifying the mapping for .NET Core applications.
 Configuration files must be placed next to the assemblies that they describe.

 #### New users: flexibility
 New users, who plan to support p/invokes in their cross-platform applications, should implement their custom mapping policies that satisfies their needs.
-The runtime will use two dll specific callbacks on each dll load attempt (one on loading a library, one on determining an entrypoint).
+The runtime will use a specific callbacks on each dll load attempt.
 The user’s code can subscribe to these callbacks and define any mapping strategy.
-Users should keep in mind that the default dllmap methods are provided for an easier migration from Mono.
+Users should keep in mind that the default Mono-like mapping methods are provided for an easier migration from Mono.
 For newcomers, it’s highly recommended to use callbacks and implement their own handers.
 Details of the callback strategy are described in the Design section.

 ### Usage example (XML configuration)